Hiroshima (book): Background

-Before writing Hiroshima, Hersey had been a war correspondent in the field, writing for Life magazine and The New Yorker.
-He followed troops during the invasions of Italy and Sicily during World War II.
-In 1944, Hersey began working in the Pacific Theater and followed Lt.
+Before writing Hiroshima, Hersey had been a war correspondent in the field, writing for Life magazine and The Nan working in the Pacific Theater and followed Lt.
 John F. Kennedy through the Solomon Islands.
 One of the first Western journalists to view the ruins of Hiroshima after the bombing, Hersey was commissioned by William Shawn of The New Yorker to write articles about the impact of a nuclear explosion by using witness accounts, a subject virtually untouched by journalists.
 Hersey interviewed many witnesses; he focused his article on six in particular.

 Publication in The New Yorker

-The issue of August 31, 1946, arrived in subscribers' mailboxes bearing a light-hearted cover of a summer picnic in a park.
-There was no hint what was inside.
-Hersey's article began where the magazine's regular "Talk of the Town" column usually began, immediately after the theater listings.
+Hersey's article was published in the August 31, 1946, issue and began where the magazine's regular "Talk of the Town" column usually began.
 At the bottom of the page, the editors appended a short note: "TO OUR READERS.
 The New Yorker this week devotes its entire editorial space to an article on the almost complete obliteration of a city by one atomic bomb, and what happened to the people of that city.
 It does so in the conviction that few of us have yet comprehended the all but incredible destructive power of this weapon, and that everyone might well take time to consider the terrible implications of its use.
 The Editors."
 One of the few people other than the principal editors of The New Yorker tipped to the forthcoming publication was the magazine's principal writer E. B. White, to whom Harold Ross confided his plans.
 "Hersey has written thirty thousand words on the bombing of Hiroshima (which I can now pronounce in a new and fancy way)", Ross wrote to White in Maine, "one hell of a story, and we are wondering what to do about it ...
 [William Shawn, managing editor of The New Yorker] wants to wake people up, and says we are the people with a chance to do it, and probably the only people that will do it, if it is done."